-- "domestic regulatory authority" means an authority in a member country that exercises regulatory, supervisory, enforcement or similar functions and includes- - (a) authorities that regulate or supervise banks, insurance companies, or other prescribed institutions; - (b) securities exchanges; - (c) self-regulatory organisations; - (d) law enforcement agencies; - (e) government or regulatory agencies not mentioned in paragraph (a) to (d); and - (f) any other authority in a member country of the Currency Union as prescribed; - "expert" means an attorney-at-law, engineer, accountant, valuator or any other person whose profession gives authority to a statement made by him; - "financial institution" means a company engaged in business of a financial nature, including general finance, credit union, merchant bank, commercial bank, mortgage, trust company, unit trust, credit card business, financial services, insurance; - "foreign company" includes a company, limited partnership, trust, financial institution or other business entity, which is incorporated or otherwise established under the laws of a foreign jurisdiction; - "foreign government" means a government or political subdivision of a government of a foreign jurisdiction; - "foreign issuer" means an issuer that is organised under the laws of a foreign jurisdiction; - "foreign jurisdiction" means a jurisdiction outside of a member country;
+"domestic regulatory authority" means an authority in a member country that exercises regulatory, supervisory, enforcement or similar functions and includes-

-- "foreign disclosure requirements" means the requirements a foreign issuer is subject to concerning disclosure to a foreign regulatory authority, which disclosure is made publicly available; - "foreign regulatory authority" means an authority in a foreign jurisdiction that exercises regulatory, supervisory, enforcement or similar functions and includes- - (a) authorities that regulate or supervise banks, insurance companies, or other prescribed institutions; - (b) securities exchanges; - (c) self-regulatory organisations; - (d) law enforcement agencies; - (e) government or regulatory agencies not mentioned in paragraph (a) to (d); and - (f) any other authority in a member country of the Currency Union as prescribed. - "foreign securities exchange" means a securities exchange, incorporated in and governed by the laws of a foreign jurisdiction; - "form of proxy" means a written or printed form that, upon completion and signing by or on behalf of a security holder, becomes a proxy;
+- (a) authorities that regulate or supervise banks, insurance companies, or other prescribed institutions; - (b) securities exchanges; - (c) self-regulatory organisations; - (d) law enforcement agencies; - (e) government or regulatory agencies not mentioned in paragraph (a) to (d); and - (f) any other authority in a member country of the Currency Union as prescribed; - "expert" means an attorney-at-law, engineer, accountant, valuator or any other person whose profession gives authority to a statement made by him; - "financial institution" means a company engaged in business of a financial nature, including general finance, credit union, merchant bank, commercial bank, mortgage, trust company, unit trust, credit card business, financial services, insurance; - "foreign company" includes a company, limited partnership, trust, financial institution or other business entity, which is incorporated or otherwise established under the laws of a foreign jurisdiction; - "foreign government" means a government or political subdivision of a government of a foreign jurisdiction; - "foreign issuer" means an issuer that is organised under the laws of a foreign jurisdiction;

-"former Act" means the Securities Act, 2001;
+- "foreign jurisdiction" means a jurisdiction outside of a member country; - "foreign disclosure requirements" means the requirements a foreign issuer is subject to concerning disclosure to a foreign regulatory authority, which disclosure is made publicly available; - "foreign regulatory authority" means an authority in a foreign jurisdiction that exercises regulatory, supervisory, enforcement or similar functions and includes- - (a) authorities that regulate or supervise banks, insurance companies, or other prescribed institutions; - (b) securities exchanges; - (c) self-regulatory organisations; - (d) law enforcement agencies; - (e) government or regulatory agencies not mentioned in paragraph (a) to (d); and - (f) any other authority in a member country of the Currency Union as prescribed. - "foreign securities exchange" means a securities exchange, incorporated in and governed by the laws of a foreign jurisdiction; - "form of proxy" means a written or printed form that, upon completion and signing by or on behalf of a security holder, becomes a proxy; - "former Act" means the Securities Act No. 4 of 2001; - "generally accepted accounting principles" means the standards promulgated by the International Accounting Standards Board or as prescribed;